 You work hard to promote your practice and generate new-patient calls.
 To then fail to schedule these patients, because your staff are not handling incoming calls in a professional and effective manner, is an unnecessary waste.

 The way your staff handles callers forms the first impression of your practice.
 This first impression is often permanent and affects your image, reputation and profit.
 So it must be the best impression you can provide.

-The best way to determine how well your calls are handled is with a secret patient call from ExecTech.
 By submitting the form below, one of our staff members will call your office pretending to be a potential new patient.
 He or she will describe problems specific to your practice while rating your staff member on ten qualities

 We have conducted hundreds of these calls and selected these ten statements from staff members as the worst.

 - “Sorry, I can’t schedule your appointment until I verify your insurance.”